kehers/kehers.github.com/_posts/2015-01-18-mongodb-the-why.markdown

 I have heard lots of arguments against MongoDB (NoSQL generally).
 One wrong assumption that generates this is that MongoDB is a SQL database replacement.
 It is not.
 However, there are certain data types and structures that are perfect for a NoSQL database.
 But even before you jump into making it your choice database for a project, you have to look at your data and be sure it is what you really need.

-In MySQL, you can have three tables with one-to-one or one-to-many relationship.
+In MySQL, you can have multiple tables with one-to-many relationship.

 **articles**